Graham Brady

-Graham Stuart Brady, Baron Brady of Altrincham, (born 20 May 1967), is a British politician who served as Member of Parliament (MP) for Altrincham and Sale West from 1997 to 2024.
+Graham Stuart Brady, Baron Brady of Altrincham (born 20 May 1967) is a British politician who served as the Member of Parliament (MP) for Altrincham and Sale West from 1997 to 2024.
 A member of the Conservative Party, he was the chairman of the 1922 Committee from 2010 to 2024, except for a brief period during the 2019 Conservative Party leadership election.

 Brady served as a shadow minister under four Conservative leaders before resigning in 2007 in protest at David Cameron's opposition to grammar schools.
 On 1 December 2010, Brady was voted "Backbencher of the Year" by The Spectator at its annual parliamentary awards.

 During his tenure as 1922 Committee chairman, Brady has overseen the election of three Conservative Party leaders and Prime Ministers (Theresa May, Liz Truss and Rishi Sunak) (Note: Brady recused himself from overseeing the 2019 Conservative Party leadership election, which was won by Boris Johnson, because Brady himself considered running for the leadership before declining.) as well as votes of no confidence in May and Boris Johnson.

 Brady stepped down as an MP at the 2024 general election and was appointed to the House of Lords.

 Early life and education

 Graham Brady was born on 20 May 1967 in Salford, Lancashire, the son of an accountant and his wife a medical secretary.
-The family then moved to nearby Timperley.
+The family then moved to nearby Timperley and his parents divorced when he was 18.
 He was educated at Altrincham Grammar School for Boys, where he was deputy head boy, before studying law at the University of Durham, at St Aidan's College, graduating with a Bachelor of Arts (BA) degree in 1989.

 Brady was highly active in politics as a student.
 He served as Chairman of the Durham University Conservative Association (DUCA) for the 1987–1988 academic year and was one of six students elected to represent Durham at the annual NUS conference.
 He served additionally as Chairman of Northern Area Conservative Students (1987–1989) and as a member of the Conservative Party's National Union Executive Committee (1988–1989).